GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Perdrine.md

 #### PERDRINE POWERS
 Below is each perdrine power.
 Note that many powers manifest in different ways.

-**Ungrateful Dead**: You have such resentment for your state that it has actually affected the nature of the magic animating you.
- • Anytime an undead creature attacks you, you may roll a d8 and add it your defense.
- • When you use your Locate Dead feature, you can tell if there is a single undead creature or multiple.
- • You may use your Locate Dead feature twice between rests.
- • When an attack against you is a critical failure, you may move up to 1 yard.

 **Bone Head**: Not everyone develops flashy powers.
 Sometimes, you are just difficult instead.
  • You ignore damage from falling and knockback.
  • Anytime you are attacked and aware of the attack, so long as you are not dazed or prone, you may roll a d3 and apply the result to your defense against that attack.
  • All forms of psychic attack against you have disadvantage.
  • You speed is increased by .5 yard in all modes.

-**Wise Guy**: You have gained much knowledge as a result of your time in this state.
- • Your individual learning is increased by a number of items equal to your heroism.
- • At 3rd, 7th, and 10th level, you gain an additional skill proficiency or weapon training choice.

-**Sentry**: You have been, or are currently, pressed for service by guarding something.
- • You have a sense which reaches out 2 yards from you that allows you to function as though you could see perfectly.
-You do not actually see this way, but instead can sense distance from objects almost like a form of supernatural radar.
- • Anytime you roll for initiative, you gain a bonus equal to your level.
- • Your maximum hitpoints are increased by 1.

 **Burning Fury**: Whether you are a flaming skull, or simply a head wreathed in brilliance, you have been kissed by flame.
  • Anytime a creature within 1 yard attacks you and either hits or critically fails their attack, you may use your reaction to *inflict a fire attack against that foe*.
  • You may choose, as a special ability or attack action, to emit bright light out to 3 yards and may choose to emit dim light up to 3 yards beyond that.
 Alternatively, you may have any bright light you would emit instead be fair or dim.
 Changing the radius or turning of the ability on/off is an action.
  • When you would be destroyed, you may choose to explode.
 Anything within a number of half yards equal to your level are subject to a fire attack.
 A creature gains a +1 bonus to their defense for each yard away from the explosion.

+ **Eternal Crystal**: You were made to be an artifact.
+Unfortunately, it was not quite successful- leaving you to meld with a geode.
+In place of bone, you appear to be composed of some form of crystal.
+ • You know a random legendary spell and a random non-legendary spell.
+ • Choose an exotic damage type.
+Once this decision is made, it cannot be changed.
+You may take on 2 points of spell sickness to *fire a ray of magical energy, functioning identically to a ranged attack from a wand which inflicts an attack of your chosen type*.
+ • You gain a +1 bonus to defense against the chosen damage type.

 **Great Mind**: You had, or have since developed, some psionic abilities.
  • You are capable of acting with telekinetics as though you had two arms with fingers and fine motor skills to perform a single task.
 You may do this out to a number of feet equal to your level + your heroism.
 You must perform a rest before doing so again.
  • *You may throw a creature or object within 15 yards as an action.
 It is moved a number of yards equal to your [Inte], multiplied by your level, divided by half its weight in stoness*.
 You must complete a full rest to do so again.
  • You may secretly perform an opposed [Will] check against a creature within 1 yard as a special action.
 If you succeed, you know if the creature is engaging in telepathic communication and with what creature/object it is communicating with if it is within a number of yards to you equal your level.
 If it is a critical success, you receive the telepathic communications to and from that targeted creature.
 If it is a critical failure, that creature and anything it is telepathically communicating with (if anything) is aware of your attempt to pry- regardless of whether it was engaged in telepathy or not.

+ **Sentry**: You have been, or are currently, pressed for service by guarding something.
+ • You have a sense which reaches out 2 yards from you that allows you to function as though you could see perfectly.
+You do not actually see this way, but instead can sense distance from objects almost like a form of supernatural radar.
+ • Anytime you roll for initiative, you gain a bonus equal to your level.
+ • Your maximum hitpoints are increased by 1.

+ **Wise Guy**: You have gained much knowledge as a result of your time in this state.
+ • Your individual learning is increased by a number of items equal to your heroism.
+ • At 3rd, 7th, and 10th level, you gain an additional skill proficiency or weapon training choice.

+ **Ungrateful Dead**: You have such resentment for your state that it has actually affected the nature of the magic animating you.
+ • Anytime an undead creature attacks you, you may roll a d8 and add it your defense.
+ • When you use your Locate Dead feature, you can tell if there is a single undead creature or multiple.
+ • You may use your Locate Dead feature twice between rests.
+ • When an attack against you is a critical failure, you may move up to 1 yard.